google/orbit/contrib/automation_tests/README.md

 - control_type: Type of the widget, but this is **not** the same as the QT Class Name

 These properties are unfortunately not considered when using PyWinAuto's magic best_match.
-It is recommended to instead use `core.orbit_e2e.find_control` which enables searching for those additional identifiers.
+It is recommended to instead use `orbit_e2e.find_control` which enables searching for those additional identifiers.
+There is also a simplified version `E2ETestCase::find_control` which automatically searches the current application top window if no parent is specified.

 Best way to find your element:
 - Look at the hierarchy in Windows Accessibility Insights